seanknght/CTF-Write-ups/TryHackMe/Startup/README.md

 # Enumerating the machine

-LEts have a look around.
+Lets have a look around.
 I checked the directory we landed in and it's the root file directory of the machine.
 I listed the contents and found a text file called recipe.txt file, displayed its contents and found the answer to the first task.
 Now lets look for the user flag.

 # USER FLAG